steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 }
 ```

-`table_lists.as_ref().unwrap().length` we dereferenc the pointer and get the length of the list and then loop through it, remember we said `rtable` is a list of tables. for subqueries we will have multiple tables (relations), but for our example we should have one.
+`table_lists.as_ref().unwrap().length` we dereference the pointer and get the length of the list and then loop through it, remember we said `rtable` is a list of tables. for subqueries, we will have multiple tables (relations), but for our example, we should have one.

-To get the `rt_fetch` takes in an index and the rtable list. it access the rtable per index and return the table entry `RangeTblEntry`.
+To get the `rt_fetch` takes in an index and the rtable list. it accesses the rtable per index and returns the table entry `RangeTblEntry`.
 This a data structure as defined [here](https://github.com/postgres/postgres/blob/0d30e48c2578a6857aa2869f1b2696b6eb5fef68/src/include/nodes/parsenodes.h#L884)

-RangeTblEntry , contains several fields describing the tabel entry relation, but we only need 2 field from it.
+RangeTblEntry , contains several fields describing the table entry relation, but we only need 2 fields from it.

 ```c
 typedef struct RangeTblEntry